kavonrtep/dante_ltr/README.md

-# dante_ltr
+fr# dante_ltr

 Tool for identification of complete LTR retrotransposons based on analysis of protein domains identified by DANTE tool.

 ## Installation of requirements